fabricioAburto/react-event-bus/README.md

 <br >

-## How to integrate with my existed code?
+## How to integrate with my existing code?

-To keep your code clean of implementations, it is proposed to create an adapter using a hoc:
+To keep your code clean with any code implementation, it is proposed to create an adapter using a hoc:

 ```jsx
 import { useEvenBus, useBusEffectOn } from '@joseaburto/react-event-driven';